Table of Contents

-- Blackheads: These are mild type of acne that takes a small bumps appearance on the skin due to clogged hair follicles.
+- Blackheads: These are mild types of acne that takes a small bumps appearance on the skin due to clogged hair follicles.
 These bumps are called blackheads because the surface looks dark or black.

 Blackheads and whiteheads are still considered acne.
 However, they are classified as noninflammatory because they don’t cause the red bumps that are associated with other types of acne pimples.

-- Pustules: These type of acne are small, red, tender bumps with white pus at their tips.
+- Pustules: These types of acne are small, red, tender bumps with white pus at their tips.
 They usually contain pus due to an infection of the pore cavity and they can be painful.

-- Nodules: nodular acne are hard, painful and occurs deep under the skin.
+- Nodules: Nodular acne are hard, painful and occurs deep under the skin.
 Nodular acne often lasts for weeks or months, unlike regular pimples that often heals within few days.
 Acne nodules don’t develop a white head and may remain as hard knots under the skin.